Raffaele-Doti/Equals-and-HashCode-Override/README.md

 # Equals-and-HashCode-Override
-A simple mini project to understand why is important to override hashcode and equal methods while using custom types object in collections .
+A simple project to understand why is important to override hashcode and equal methods while using custom types object in collections .